How to Create an Excel File in C#

 Freeze Pane in Action

-Use the RemovePane method to quickly remove all existing freeze panes from your spreadsheet.
+Use the RemovePane method to remove all existing freeze panes from your spreadsheet.
+This is useful when you need to reset the view or apply different freeze settings based on user preferences or data changes.

 :path=/static-assets/excel/content-code-examples/how-to/add-freeze-panes-remove.cs